SteveTheMusician/EMailTemplate/README.md

 ## run
 - build frontend first (cuz backend uses the build folder)
     - npm run build
+- create a .env file in the backend and write your server configs in it
-- start server.js in the backend folder and open port
+- start server.js in the backend folder and open port (4k)
     - node server.js
-- open page and klick on send
+- open page, fill an e-mail to send message to and klick on send
-- IMPORTANT: of course backend needs the correct .env file to run -> u have to create one

 ## npms
-nodemailer @react-email/components
+- nodemailer @react-email/components
-dotenv
+- dotenv
-express@4.18.2
+- express@4.18.2

 ## other
 - the main front-end functions are in the src/content/DemoContent.js